-The Alabama Family Planning Program plays a critical role in ensuring access to family planning and related preventive health services.
+The Alabama FPP plays a critical role in ensuring access to family planning and related preventive health services.
 One of the major goals of the program is to decrease unintended pregnancies.
 In 2011, 49 percent of Alabama mothers reported their pregnancies as unintended.
 According to Alabama's PRAMS, from 2009 to 2011, unintended births decreased by 8.2 percent from 53.5 percent (2009) to 49.0 percent (2011).
-Unintended births among Medicaid patients (62.6 percent) were higher than non-Medicaid births at 33.8 percent which indicates that poorer women are more likely to have unplanned births.
+Unintended births among Medicaid patients (62.6 percent) were higher than non-Medicaid births at 33.8 percent which indicates that women of lower social-economic status are more likely to have unplanned births.

-During fiscal year 2013, direct patient services were provided to an estimated 98,862 family planning clients through local health department clinics.
-Approximately 93 percent of the caseload served was below 150 percent of the federal poverty level.
+During fiscal year 2014, direct patient services were provided to an estimated 94,147 family planning clients through local health department clinics.
+Approximately 91 percent of the caseload served was below 150 percent of the FPL.
 The FPP provides education and counseling, medical examinations, laboratory tests, and contraceptive supplies for individuals of reproductive age.
 The program offers opportunities to individuals to plan and space their pregnancies in order to achieve personal goals and self-sufficiency.
 Services are targeted to low-income individuals.

 Plan First, a joint venture between the Alabama Medicaid Agency and ADPH, continued into its 13th year after being granted a three-year renewal that began in October 2011.
 This program is an 1115 Medicaid Research and Demonstration Waiver expanding Medicaid eligibility for family planning services for women 19 to 55 years of age.
-ADPH's Plan First toll-free hotline received 3.637 calls during 2013.
+ADPH's Plan First toll-free hotline received 2,512 calls during 2014.